Police dog

-A police dog, also known as a K-9 (phonemic abbreviation of canine), is a dog that is trained to assist police and other law enforcement officers.
-Their duties may include searching for drugs and explosives, locating missing people, finding crime scene evidence, protecting officers and other people, and attacking suspects who flee from officers.
+A police dog, also known as a K-9 (phonemic abbreviation of "canine"), is a dog that is trained to assist police and other law enforcement officers.
+Their duties may include searching for drugs, explosives, locating missing people, finding crime scene evidence, protecting officers and other people, and attacking suspects who flee from officers.
 The breeds most commonly used by law enforcement are the German Shepherd, Belgian Malinois, Bloodhound, Dutch Shepherd, and Labrador Retriever.
 In recent years, the Belgian Malinois has become the leading choice for police and military work due to their intense drive, focus, agility, and smaller size, though German Shepherds remain the breed most associated with law enforcement.